 Achilles Tendon Injuries

-Achilles tendon is a strong fibrous cord present behind the ankle that connects the calf muscles to the heel bone.
+Achilles tendon is a strong fibrous cord present behind the ankle that connects the calf muscles to heel bone.
 It is used when you walk, run and jump.
-The Achilles tendon ruptures most often in athletes participating in sports that involve running, pivoting and jumping.
-Recreational sports that may cause Achilles rupture include tennis, football, basketball and gymnastics.
+When the Achilles tendon becomes thin, weak, or if it is not used, it may be susceptible to injury or damage.
+Achilles tendon rupture occurs most often in middle-aged athlete participating in sports that involve running, pivoting, and jumping.
+Recreational sports that may cause Achilles rupture include tennis, racquetball, basketball, and badminton.

 Achilles tendon rupture is treated using non-surgical method or surgical method.
-Non-surgical treatment involves wearing a cast or special brace which lifts your heel, allowing the tendon to heal.
+Non-surgical treatment involves wearing a cast or special brace which is changed after some period of time to bring the tendon back to its normal length.
+Along with cast or brace, physical therapy may be recommended to improve the strength and flexibility of leg muscles and Achilles tendon.
 Surgical procedure involves opening the skin and suturing the torn tendon together.
 Surgery helps to decrease the recurrence of the Achilles tendon in comparison to the non-surgical treatment.
-With either treatment, physical therapy is recommended to improve the strength and flexibility of leg muscles and the Achilles tendon.

 To help prevent an Achilles tendon injury, it is a good practice to perform stretching and warm-up exercises before any participating in any activities.
 Gradually increase the intensity and length of time of activity.
 Muscle conditioning may help to strengthen the muscles in the body.